 The next tournament will be April 11th at Eastminster Church in Indialantic.

 Congratulations to Our School for winning our giant travelling pawn at the February - Queen of Hearts Tournament.

 Also, thank you Matt Cobb for taking all these great pictures.
 To see more pictures from the tournament - please click here!

 We would like to take a moment to give a special shout out and thank you to Scott & Linda Langford who lead the league so well for the past 5 years!

 Chris Bortzner has agreed to take their place as tournament director starting next season.
 This is a big job, so, let‘s all step-up and help support Chris and the league.

-"First Tournament is Free"-
+"First Tournament is free for Brevard County students".